yahsinhuangtw/goose-game-fle/README.md

 If the new position is equal to or greater than space 23, the program enters the game over state.

-#### Display the winning player
-The function displayWinner() is designed to display an overlay with a winning message such as “The Beagle has won.” / “The Goldie has won.”.
+#### Enter game over state
+The program enters the game over state.
 Display "Restart" button.
 Hide “Lancer” button.
 Hide "C'est parti" button.
 Hide "Résultat" form.

+The function gameReset() is designed to display an overlay with a winning message such as “The Beagle has won.” / “The Goldie has won.”.

+#### Game reset
+The two pieces reset to the position zero.
+Hide "Restart" button.
+Display "Lancer" button.
+Display "C'est parti" button.
+Display "Résultat" form.